edgenard/study_two/README.md

 [Details][phase-five]

 ### Bonus Features (TBD)
+- [ ] Add page explaining spaced repetition.
+Link to it from footer.
 - [ ] Study sessions with tutor and one or more students over webRTC with a shared whiteboard.
 - [ ] Students can take a quiz during a study session.
 - [ ] Ability to drag in quiz problems that students got wrong from past quizzes during study session.